PM Modi chairs key review meet; Amit Shah, Goyal in attendance

 New Delhi, May 01: Prime Minister Narendra Modi on Friday met top ministers, including Home Minister Amit Shah to chalk out a post-lockdown strategy as the nationwide shutdown is set to end this Sunday.

-Railway minister Piyush Goyal, aviation minister Hardeep Singh Puri and cabinet secretary Rajiv Gauba were among those who attended the meeting.
+Railway Minister Piyush Goyal, Aviation Minister Hardeep Singh Puri and Cabinet Secretary Rajiv Gauba were among those who attended the meeting.

 PM Modi reviews in detail potential economic reforms in mines and coal sector

-The home ministry has indicated that there will be considerable relaxations for many districts from Monday, while restrictions will continue in the "red zone", or areas worst affected by COVID-19.
+The home ministry has indicated that there will be considerable relaxations for many districts from Monday, while restrictions will continue in the "red zone", or areas which are worst affected by COVID-19.

 The Centre has allowed states to bring home stranded students, tourists and migrant workers.
 The states have begun the work to bring the stranded people home.